microsoft/pxt-arcade/docs/skillmap/platformer/activity3.md

 The [__*list*__](#listical  "ordered group of items") we need in the header of that 👆 loop is the list of saved location for each of the **[ ! ]** blocks.
-Fourunately, we have a piece of code that tells us where those are.
+Fortunately, we have a piece of code that tells us where those are.

 🔲 Find the ``||scene: array of all [ ] locations||`` argument block and drag it into the header of the new loop where the **list** argument is.